kokkonisd/paignion/README.md

 ## Developer notes

-Tests can (and should be) run like this:
+Tests can (and should be) run like this (after having installed the dependencies listed in `requirements.txt`):

 ```
-$ python3 -m unittest discover -s paignion/tests
+$ tox
 ```

 TODOs: